download

 "Yes, I remember.
 I brought another lunatic with me.
 I'll pick him up in prison after the race".

 Meanwhile, the divorce between Juan Pablo Montoya and Williams receives new confirmation.
-Also according to the German newspaper Bild, the Colombian driver has already reached an agreement with McLaren as of 2005.
+Also according to the German newspaper Bild, the Colombian driver has already reached an agreement with McLaren from 2005 onwards.
 Frank Williams neither confirms nor denies this:

 However, the owner of the Anglo-German team denies an early break-up: